vaibhavsagar/duffer/README.md

 - Support arbitrary backends besides file storage.
 - Read .git/index
 - Diffs (you can get surprisingly far without them!)
-- Provide Functor, Applicative, or Monad instances for a repository.
+- Provide Functor, Applicative, or Monad instances for a repository, whatever that means.

 # Goals